History of money: Indian subcontinent

-In the Indian subcontinent, Sher Shah Suri (1540–1545), introduced a silver coin called a rupiya, weighing 178 grams.
-Its use was continued by the Mughal Empire.
-The history of the rupee traces back to Ancient India circa 3rd century BC.
+In the Indian subcontinent, the history of the rupee traces back to Ancient India circa 3rd century BC.
 Ancient India was one of the earliest issuers of coins in the world, along with the Lydian staters, several other Middle Eastern coinages and the Chinese wen.

-The term is from rūpya, a Sanskrit term for silver coin, from Sanskrit rūpa, beautiful form.
+The indian rūpya is a Sanskrit term for silver coin, from Sanskrit rūpa, meaning a beautiful form.
+Sher Shah Suri (1540–1545) introduced a silver coin called a rupiya.
+Its use was continued by the Mughal Empire.

 The imperial taka was officially introduced by the monetary reforms of Muhammad bin Tughluq, the emperor of the Delhi Sultanate, in 1329.
 It was modeled as representative money, a concept pioneered as paper money by the Mongols in China and Persia.
-The tanka was minted in copper and brass.
+The taka was minted in copper and brass.
 Its value was exchanged with gold and silver reserves in the imperial treasury.
 The currency was introduced due to the shortage of metals.